Even in legal regions, such as the entire country of Canada, companies are telling employees they cannot partake.

 Is There a Crash Risk After Consuming Cannabis?

 A 2016 study commissioned by the National Highway Traffic and Safety Administration, found that alcohol was a big risk factor associated with crashes, but that cannabis was not.
-Even when the two were used together, alcohol was the problem.
+Even when the two were in use together, alcohol was the problem.
 The authors sampled crash data from across the country and concluded, “Although initial analyses suggested that the combination of alcohol and other drugs were contributors to increased crash risk, additional analyses adjusting for other risk factors indicated no significant effect.
 When both alcohol and other drugs were consumed, alcohol alone was associated with crash risk.”

 However, other studies have found that cannabis can indeed impair a driver’s ability to perform — although only while the driver is under the influence of cannabis.
 The effects on performance that these studies found do not include increased risk of automobile wrecks, however.
 That’s important to remember.